 Emergency Operations Plan

-The WashU all-hazards Emergency Operations Plan (EOP) provides a framework that will best enable the university to save lives, minimize injuries, protect property and the environment essential to the university’s survival and recovery from natural and human-caused hazards.
-It outlines the roles and responsibilities of designated individuals, departments, agencies and volunteer organizations during an emergency or disaster that directly impacts the university.
+The WashU All-Hazards Emergency Operations Plan (EOP) provides a framework to enable the university to save lives, minimize injuries, protect property and the environment, and recover from natural and human-caused hazards.
+It outlines the roles and responsibilities of designated individuals, departments, agencies and volunteer organizations during an emergency or disaster.

 The EOP is organized by Emergency Support Functions (ESF) and was developed in close partnerships with all of the primary and supporting departments for each ESF.